CSE140L/fa24-labs/docs/docs/lab5/part4/index.md

 4. The priority 1 and priority 2 groups for your prioritized adjacency technique.
 5. Describe the approach you took for resolving these groups and how you arrived at a solution that satisfies primarily priority 1 groups and secondarily priority 2 groups.
 6. Provide a table of your symbolic states and corresponding encodings.
 7. Show your next-state and output K-maps for the FSM implemented with SR flip-flops.
-Show your logic in SOP form.
+Show your logic in POS form.
 Tell us the total number of 2-input AND/OR gates your design represents.
 8. Show your next-state and output K-maps for the FSM implemented with JK flip-flops.
-Show your logic in SOP form.
+Show your logic in POS form.
 Tell us the total number of 2-input AND/OR gates your design represents.
 9. Please explain how the constructed Karnaugh maps and logic expressions for two implemented FSMs with the SR and JK flip-flops differ.

 ## Circuit Structure